jeremydosborn/flask-pass0/readme.md

 # Flask-Pass0

+This is an Alpha project and not production ready as is.
+Use as a starting point but move it out of dev with caution.

 **Passwordless authentication building block for Flask.**

 Flask-Pass0 provides the authentication flow for magic link (passwordless) login.
 It handles token generation, expiration, and session management.
 All security implementation is your responsibility.